nisalasanga/UoM_MapReduce-vs-Spark/README.md

 The basic building block of the Spark platform, which provides the distributed task scheduling and data distribution functionality that underlies all Spark applications.

 ##### Spark SQL:
-a module that provides a programming interface for working with structured and semi-structured data using SQL queries and data frames.
+A module that provides a programming interface for working with structured and semi-structured data using SQL queries and data frames.

 ##### Spark Streaming:
-a module for processing live data streams in real time.
+A module for processing live data streams in real time.

 ##### MLlib:
 A library of machine learning algorithms for classification, regression, clustering, and collaborative filtering.